 The first urban sketcher I think of when I think of sketching with markers is Don Colley.
 He does amazing things with Faber Castell Pitt pens and officially represents them, doing demonstrations at exhibitions and such.

-I say “urban sketching style” illustrations because I don’t think any of these sketches are done on location.
-I think one of the reasons we don’t see to many on-locations sketchers with markers is because they are not as portable as watercolour.
-You would need to carry around a large bag as you need on marker per colour.
+I say “urban sketching style” illustrations because I’m not sure which of these sketches are done on location.
+I think one of the reasons we don’t see too many on-locations sketchers with markers is that they are not as portable as watercolours.
+You would need to carry around a large bag as you need one marker per colour.
 Or be content working in a limited palette and carry just a selection.

 I have had a go with watercolour markers a few times, here is a sketch from Iran below (I did this from a photo at home though).
 Again, markers aren’t the most portable of mediums and certainly not very appropriate to take backpacking!
 I took to carrying 2 markers around with me when I first visited South Africa, a light grey and a dark grey, but eventually, I stopped taking them with me as I didn’t use them enough.